-Prepare For The Assault
+Get Prepared For The Assault

 Stay In Formation

-- Quit pushing on the accelerator
+- Quit pressing on the accelerator

 Have A Backup Plan

 The third prong of the three-prong strategy is to have a backup plan in position in case you get into an auto accident or slide off of the road.
 Have a war chest of essentials to help you get rolling again if you become stuck.
-Items that would serve you well include sand or kitty litter for traction, a foldable shovel to dig yourself out, an ice scraper, reflective triangles so that other automobiles can see you, and a cleaning solution for your car windows.
+Items that would serve you well include sand or kitty litter for traction, a foldable shovel to dig yourself out, an ice scraper, reflective triangles so that other automobiles can see you, and a cleaning solution for your auto glass.

 A survival pack may also be useful if you're stranded behind enemy lines.
 Place items in it such as winter clothing, flashlights with batteries, extra cell phone batteries, matches, rope or ratchet straps, and a well-equipped first aid kit.